lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 ```
 - The Presenter's `eventCapture(quantity:)` tries to convert the quantity parameter to an `Int`.
 On success it delegates the event to the UseCase with the converted data.
 It is up to the UseCase to determine whether the quantity is valid.
 On failure to convert the quantity, the event is delegated back to the ViewController.

   Note that it is entirely possible that validation could be done by a "smart" textField, whose configuration would include its format and error message.
 In this case, the configuration would be specified to the ViewController by the Presenter on `viewDidLoad`.
-Either way, the format of the data and the text of an error message are the domain of the presenter.
-This is particularity due to factors such as localization and accessibility.
-Smart textfields would have to be used in the case of format-as-you-type phone numbers.
+Either way, the format of the data and the text of the error message are the domain of the Presenter, since it is responsible for implementing localization and accessibility.
+When a smart textfield be used to implement format-as-you-type phone numbers, the format would be supplied by the Presenter.

 ```swift
 func eventCapture(quantity: String) -> Bool {